11 Tips for Resolving Scheduling Conflicts

 Types of scheduling conflicts

-There are several types of scheduling conflicts that can occur in the workplace.
+There are several types of conflicts on schedule that can occur in the workplace.
 Here are some common ones:

 Double bookings